The Surprising Authorship of The Book of St Albans

 This strikes me as highly unusual.
 Acknowledging the author in printed material is a relatively modern convention, and in Berners time it was very difficult for authors of any sex to keep control of their work.
 The words seem few and miserly, but they could be a measure of how well Berners knew her subject, how big a personality she may have had, or the position of power and influence she may have had – a point I’ll touch on shortly.

-However, there was one institution a rich, well-educated woman like Berners would have been welcomed into.
-A place where she’d be relieved of the responsibilities of child-bearing, and given access to the academic world.
+However, there was one institution a rich, well-educated woman like Berners would have been welcomed into – perhaps pushed into.
+A place where she’d be relieved of the responsibilities of child-bearing and given access to the academic world.
 A place where she came up with the cheeky collective noun a superfluity of nuns.
-You guessed it: the nunnery.
+You guessed it: get thee to a nunnery.

 A Non-Conforming Woman Found Freedom in Monastic Life